malinoOS/malino/README.md

 [discord server](https://discord.gg/2yfxxfNT6F)

-# malino
+# malino (rewrite)
-The Malino Linux-based OS development toolkit
+The Malino Linux-based OS development toolkit.
+Rewrite branch is attempting to make the codebase simpler.

 # How to use
 > malino is for linux only.